CharanCodeCraft/Bug_hunting/BAC and IDOR/readme.md

 * Restriction bypass(403 or 401)
     - u can use 403 bypasser tool to bypass
     - and also u need to check manually through book.hacktricks guide
+* Verification access control
+    - Try to differentiate verified and unverified account features and try to access it through unverified